There are lots of ways to make the devices that you use to interact with your PC—like a mouse or keyboard—easier to use.

 - If you want your pointer to display a trail across the screen when you move it, select Additional mouse options, and check the box next to Display pointer trails on the Pointer Options tab.

-To make the pointer, cursor, and touch feedback larger or easier to see, select the Start button, then select Settings > Ease of Access > Cursor & pointer size .
+To make the mouse pointer, text cursor, and touch feedback larger or easier to see, select Cursor & pointer settings below, or select the Start button, then select Settings > Ease of Access > Cursor & pointer .

 Make the keyboard easier to use

-If you want to make your keyboard easier to use, select the Start button, then select Settings > Ease of Access > Keyboard , and try some of these options:
+If you want to make your keyboard easier to use, select Keyboard settings below, or select the Start button, then select Settings > Ease of Access > Keyboard , and try some of these options:

-Turn on the toggle under Use the On-Screen Keyboard.
-This lets you select keys using the mouse or another pointing device (like a joystick), or use a single switch to cycle through the keys on the screen.
+- Turn on the toggle under Use the On-Screen Keyboard to select keys by using the mouse or another pointing device (like a joystick) or to use a single switch to cycle through the keys on the screen.

 You can also control your PC with just your voice using Windows speech recognition.
 To learn more, see Use speech recognition.